 Staff from the Arnold Arboretum of Harvard University and colleagues from the North America-China Plant Exploration Consortium are embarking this fall on a plant collecting trip in the Appalachian Mountains region, the conservation partnership’s first expedition in North America in its 30-year history.
 Our intrepid explorers—Head of Horticulture Andrew Gapinski, Propagator Sean Halloran, and Living Collections Fellow Jared Rubinstein—are sharing their experiences in the field through a series of blogposts.
-This is their third transmission; see the first and second on ARBlog.
+This is their first transmission; see the first, second, fourth, fifth, and sixth parts.

 Our 2019 collection trip in Appalachia began in earnest with our first true day of collecting in southern Ohio at the Edge of Appalachia Nature Preserve, a beautiful 20,000 acre site on the western flank the Appalachian Mountains managed by the Nature Conservancy and the Cincinnati Museum.

 We were joined by Greg Payton, Director of Living Collections at the Dawes Arboretum in Newark, OH and guided by Chris Bedel, the preserve’s director.

 We finally had the chance to put on all of our insect repelling gear (lone star ticks were swarming at the Edge of Appalachia Nature Preserve) and headed out to the Lucy Braun Lynx Prairie Preserve, where we made our first collection of Magnolia acuminata, the cucumber magnolia.

 The seeds we collected from the magnolia—and all the plants on the trip—will eventually be shared with the Beijing Botanic Garden, the Arnold Arboretum, and the other members of the North America China Plant Exploration Consortium (NACPEC), as well as with the National Germplasm Repository in Washington, DC.